 So yes you might love Binance, or at least find it one of the better alternatives out there.
 But important advice from experts is to have a few options in your portfolio.
 So you can easier change exchanges if something would happen to Binance.

-So therefore in this article, we will explore what are some of the best sites like Binance out there in 2020 for buying and selling cryptocurrencies.
+So therefore in this article, we will explore what are some of the best sites like Binance out there for buying and selling cryptocurrencies.

 When I did my research into alternatives to Binance we wanted to use a few key guidelines to pick the best options for you.
 Which were:

 - How secure is the exchange?
 Binance is one of the safer options but still, they are experiencing hacks like many others